 The book is in four parts.
 "Dreamworlds of Democracy" asks whether collective sovereignty can ever be democratic.
 "Dreamworlds of History" calls for a rethinking of revolution by political and artistic avant-gardes.
 "Dreamworlds of Mass Culture" explores the affinities between mass culture's socialist and capitalist forms.
 An "Afterward" places the book in the historical context of the author's collaboration with a group of Moscow philosophers and artists over the past two tumultuous decades.
 The book is an experiment in visual culture, using images as philosophy, presenting, literally, a way of seeing the past.
 Its pictorial narratives rescue historical data that with the end of the Cold War are threatened with oblivion and challenge common conceptions of what this century was all about.

 Reading the dominant narrative of Western triumphalism after 1989 against the grain, Susan Buck-Morss reaches back to the moment when the dreamworlds of mass utopia were not yet revealed as recipes for disaster.
 Boldly blasting their residues into new constellations of fragile hope, she unsettles our conventional wisdom about the lessons of the 20th century and provides arresting new ways to think about the possibilities of the 21st.

-Sidney Hellman Ehrman Professor, Department of History, University of California, Berkeley
+Martin Jay, Sidney Hellman Ehrman Professor, Department of History, University of California, Berkeley